JessicaGreben/snp/readme.md

 ### Old Fashion Way

-1. clone the repo
+Clone the repo:

     git clone git@github.com:JessGreben/snp.git

-2. install the dependencies
+Install the dependencies:

     pip install -r snp/app/requirements.txt

+Postgres expects these environment variable exist:

+    DB_HOST=localhost
+    DB_USER=<user>

+Where `DB_USER` is the user name to connect as.
+Defaults to be the same as the operating system name of the user running the application.
+See [Postgres docs](https://www.postgresql.org/docs/9.3/static/libpq-connect.html) for more details if needed.

+You may need to start the [postgres database server](https://www.postgresql.org/docs/8.3/static/server-start.html):

+    pg_ctl -D /usr/local/var/postgres -l /usr/local/var/postgres/server.log start

-3. start the web server.
-From the snp/app/ dir run:
+Start the web server.
+From the `snp/app/` dir run:

     python server.py

-### Using Docker
+### Using Docker (assumes you already have docker installed)

-1. Pull down the docker container
+Pull down the docker container

     docker pull jessicagreben/snp

-2. Run the Docker container and expose port 8080
+Run the Docker container and expose port 8080

     docker run -p 8080:8080 jessicagreben/snp

-3. View app at 127.0.0.1:8080
+View app at 127.0.0.1:8080

 ## Tests

-Run the unit tests from the snp/app/ directory with the following command:
+Run the unit tests from `snp/app/` directory with the following command:

     pytest test/